MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 689 - Epilogue 5 - Team Charm - Registeel boss fight.md

 * * *

-*If the Team has encountered Registeel:*
+*If the team has encountered Registeel:*

   * *Anchor: <a name="0"></a>0*